roobooot/human-locomotion-prediction/README.md

 # human-locomotion-prediction
-if you use the code, please cite
+if you use our code, please cite our paper.

 ```